Sustainability at Earlham

 Green initiatives

-Earlham College is engaged in multiple efforts to balance the environmental, economic and social impacts of campus operations.
+At Earlham, we’re always trying to balance the environmental, economic and social impacts of campus operations.
 From recycling to energy conservation to the use of safer cleaning products, these efforts reflect collaboration among many different offices on campus to achieve Earlham’s sustainability goals.

 Green buildings

-Earlham is committed to seeking Leadership in Energy & Environmental Design certification on all new buildings and major renovation projects.
+Earlham is committed to seeking Leadership in Energy & Environmental Design (LEEDS) certification on all new buildings and major renovation projects.

 Recycling and composting